alemba-21/poverty-line/README.md

 ## Project Description

 This is online software application for Poverty-line.
 Poverty~Line helps growing businesses by finding talents and connecting them with top-notch agencies.
-Users can sign up, post projects and review proposals to find the right independent contractor or agency for you
+Users can sign up, post projects and review proposals to find the right independent contractor or agency for them

 ---